vikrantsingh82/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/98173091/159192422-5047d6f9-dd2d-42ca-be98-8b405fb8fdf4.png)

-3. Next query is to determine the count of titles that will retire, and provide Bobby's manager a very cler picture of how many employes are going to retire in each title
+3. Next query is to determine the count of titles that will retire, and provide Bobby's manager a very clear picture of how many employees are going to retire in each title

 ![image](https://user-images.githubusercontent.com/98173091/159192492-2a75b7c5-46e1-415e-b9ac-0ad8a7b6449a.png)

 ![image](https://user-images.githubusercontent.com/98173091/159192520-43904513-052a-488a-8ba4-384c46d8bf59.png)

-4. Last piece of data analysis was to determine lsi of emplpyees eligible for mentorship program based the birth age.
-For this we INNER joined the following tables on emp_no which was the primary key on alll three tables.
+4. Last piece of data analysis was to determine list of employees eligible for mentorship program based the birth age.
+For this we INNER joined the following tables on emp_no which was the primary key on all three tables.
    Employees
    Dept_Emp
    Titles